microsoft/sqlworkshops/ModernizeYourDatabases2019/README.md

 ![](graphics/microsoftlogo.png)

-# Workshop: Modernize Your Database with SQL Server 2019
+# Workshop: Modernize Your Database with SQL Server 2019 (CTP 2.3)

 #### <i>A Microsoft Course from the SQL Server team</i>